 Saint-Gaudens Double Eagle

 The Saint-Gaudens Double Eagle is an American $20 gold coin.
 Produced between 1907 and 1933, many people consider it the most beautiful U.S. coin ever made.
 The St. Gaudens were the last double eagles minted in 1933.
-This was due to the United States Gold Confiscation Act removing all gold coinage from circulation.
+This was due to the Gold Confiscation Act removing all gold coinage from circulation.

-The Saint Gaudens high relief proved impossible to mint with regular coin presses.
-It required high-pressure medal presses to get a full strike on the coins.
-These first Ultra High Relief trial pieces are called patterns.
-They are some of the most sought-after U.S. coins in history.
-The finest 1907 Ultra High Relief examples can sell for more than $2 million when they come to auction.
+The relief of the original Saint Gaudens design was too high to strike with coin presses.
+High-pressure medal presses were required to get a full strike on the coins.
+These first Ultra High Relief trial pieces are some of the most sought-after U.S. coins in history.
+The finest 1907 Ultra High Relief double eagles can sell for more than $2 million when they come to auction.

 This doesn't mean that a Saint-Gaudens double eagle gold coin is out of your reach.
 A "Gem Uncirculated" business strike Saint-Gaudens double eagle can be had for around $2,000.
 Circulated versions are available for a modest premium over spot price.

 Modern fascination with the Saint-Gaudens double eagle led to a revival of the design in 1986.
-The American Gold Eagle also debuted as the official gold bullion coin of the U.S. in 1986.
-The obverse of the American Gold Eagle uses Saint-Gaudens' timeless design now appears every year on this 22K coin.
+The American Gold Eagle debuted as the official gold bullion coin of the U.S. in 1986.
+The obverse of the American Gold Eagle uses Saint-Gaudens' timeless design.

 The Origin of the $20 Double Eagle Coin